k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 * Volume of 100GB /opt/apps/fabric/storage

 ### Note:
-* The FS must provide IOPS of at least 30K read & 10K write on each node.
+* The FS must provide IOPS of at least 30K read and 10K write on each node.
 * The above volume values should be modified in accordance with the project scope and data retention requirements.